johaehnlein/HS-Ansbach-Innovation-Management/Trend Evaluator.md

 **Prompt purpose**
-You have now identified and structurized all your trend entities.
-The prompt instructs an LLM to to engage with you to further evaluate your trends.
-It will ask you for the trend you want to evaluate and then add categories,  scope, impact potential, time to Market Impact and Business Relevance as well as further sources to those trends.
+You have now identified and structured all your trend entities.
+The prompt instructs an LLM to engage with you to further evaluate your trends.
+It will ask you for the trend you want to evaluate and then add categories, scope, impact potential, time to Market Impact, and Business Relevance as well as further sources to those trends.

 | **Attribute** | **Information**       |